 Editor’s Note: This post was originally published in November of 2013.
 While a lot of the original content still stands, algorithms and strategies are always changing.
-So our team has updated this post for 2020 and we hope that it will continue to be a helpful resource.
+Our team has updated this post for 2021, and we hope that it will continue to be a helpful resource.

 Table of Contents

 Thin, scraped, and duplicate content has been a priority of Google’s for more than a decade, ever since the first Panda algorithm update in 2011.
 According to its Content Guidelines, Google defines duplicate content as: